Peyrunithi-Siragha-G/Peyrunithi-Siragha-G/README.md

 - 👋 Hi, I’m @Peyrunithi-Siragha-G
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in working as AI developer
 - 🌱 I’m currently learning PowerBi
-- 💞️ I’m currently engaged in preparation of GATE
+- 💞️ I’m currently engaged in preparation of IELTS
 - 📫 How to reach me kit.25.21bad040@gmail.com

 <!---